A Bird’s-Eye View of The Health Tech Ecosystem (but don’t take it from me)

-One of the best aspects about what I do every day is the constant reminders at all angles that we are knee-deep in the very beginnings of a very large transformation, one as impactful as any other technology-driven disruption we’re seeing in other industries.
+One of the best aspects about what I do every day is the constant reminder at all angles that we are knee-deep in the very beginnings of a very large transformation, one as impactful as any other technology-driven disruption we’re seeing in other industries.
 A world in which mental and physical health is improved for more people, in more contexts, faster, with less disruption to the things they wish to do, is, in fact, the most important application goal of technology we can think of.

 But such a world won’t be possible without multiple degrees of collaboration and intersections of motivations that create just the right catalysts for change.
 Here’s what we see: